16 Nov How To Recognize Opioid Addiction And What Are Your Treatment Options?

 If you recognize opioid addiction in yourself or a loved one and telemedicine recovery doesn’t sound like a good fit, you can still get in-person care with home detox.
 Elite Home Detox brings your appointments to you for convenient and effective rehab care.

-One of our nurses comes to your home to help you safely overcome withdrawal symptoms and set a strong foundation for the counseling and therapy that will help you prevent relapse.
+One of our medical professionals comes to your home to help you safely overcome withdrawal symptoms and set a strong foundation for the counseling and therapy that will help you prevent relapse.
 Give us a call or book a consultation with us today.